osohq/oso/docs/getting-started/download/index.rst

 **Coming soon**

 - Go
-- Javascript
+- JavaScript
 - Rust

 Source code
 -----------

-The source code for oso is hosted on Github.
+The source code for oso is hosted on GitHub.

 .. todo::
-  Link to github
+  Link to GitHub